Disentangling the Generalized Double Semion Model: GDS on a Combinatorial Manifold

 The product $V_0 V_1\cdots V_d$ is stably $G$-equivalent to the tensor product $V_0 \otimes V_1 \otimes \cdots \otimes V_d$ acting on $d+1$ copies of $L$. \end{corollary} \begin{proof} By \cref{lem:RG-GDS,lem:RG-cohomology} we may assume without loss of generality that $L$ is a barycentric subdivision of some other combinatorial manifold.
 By \cref{lem:cochainEqualsGDS} we can regard the circuit as a product of cochain circuits by $\omega_k$ on $C_k$, but \cref{lem:HalperinToledo} says $C_k$ are representatives of Stiefel-Whitney classes.
 The very representative is unimportant because of \cref{lem:moveWithinHomologyclass}.

 The second claim follows from \cref{lem:invertible} since $C_k$ are closed modulo $2$. \end{proof}

-Remark: this lemma gives a way to identify Stiefel-Whitney classes of a combinatorial manifold without passing to the barycentric subdivision. \cref{lem:cochainEqualsGDS} gives some product of cochain circuits by $\omega_k$ on $C_k$ and then the $C_k$ will be representatives of the Stiefel-Whitney classes.
-We expect that this will reproduce the formula of \cite{goldstein1976formula}.
+\begin{remark} This lemma gives a way to identify Stiefel-Whitney clasess of a of a combinatorial manifold without passing to the barycentric subdivision. \cref{lem:cochainEqualsGDS} gives some product of cochain circuits by $\omega_k$ on $C_k$ and then the $C_k$ will be representantives of the Stiefel-Whitney classes.
+We expect that this will reproduce the formula of \cite{goldstein1976formula}. \end{remark}

 Since the circuit $V_d$ for odd $d$ is believed to create a symmetry protected phase of time reversal and $\ZZ_2$ symmetry, this suggests that the GDS in odd spatial dimensions is not equivalent to the toric code up to a local time reversal invariant circuit, i.e., that it is a symmetry enriched topological phase.
 We now consider whether it is possible to remove $V_k$ for odd $k<d$.